Table of Contents

-> The intestinal walls are lined with muscles that produce peristalsis, the rhythmic contraction and relaxation which moves food from the stomach towards the intestinal territory to rectum.
-The patients of IBS have stronger and longer lasting contractions then the normal individual, causing gastric problems, bloating, and diarrhea conditions.
-A weak intestinal contraction causes dry and hard stools causing slow passage of food and constipation.
+The intestinal walls are lined with muscles that produce peristalsis, the rhythmic contraction, and relaxation that moves food from the stomach to the intestines to the rectum.
+Patients with IBS have stronger and longer-lasting contractions than normal individuals, causing gastric problems, bloating, and diarrhea.
+A weak intestinal contraction causes dry and hard stools, slow passage of food, and constipation.

-External factors such environmental, economic, and mental factors can also have a large impact on the IBS.
+External factors, such as environmental, economic, and mental factors, can also have a large impact on IBS.
 These include:

 An unhealthy and non-fibrous diet can cause constipation, pain/discomfort, and bloating.
-Patients with IBS should maintain a diet rich in fiber and nutrients, promoting regular bowel movement and a healthy digestive system.
+Patients with IBS should maintain a diet rich in fiber and nutrients, promoting regular bowel movements and a healthy digestive system.

-IBS can be worst under stress conditions, which may be economic stress, work stress or any other mental stress.
+IBS can be worse under stressful conditions, which may include economic stress, job stress, or any other mental stress.
 This is the most commonly associated risk factor.
-For the purpose of board examinations, the characteristic patient with IBS is a middle-aged female with increased stress (although it is usually a female, do not rule this out if it is a male).
+The characteristic patient with IBS is a middle-aged female with increased stress (although the condition should not be ruled out if the patient is male).

-It is a witness that women are more susceptible to IBS than men because their bodies undergo more hormonal changes throughout their lives.
-The IBS symptoms can occur during the menstrual periods and pregnancy.
+It is believed that women are more susceptible to IBS than men because their bodies undergo more hormonal changes throughout their lives.
+IBS symptoms can occur during both menstrual periods and pregnancy.

 Classification of IBS

 IBS is mainly classified based on the consistency of stools.
-Classification is important, as the medication is given accordingly.
+Classification is important, as a medication is determined accordingly.
 The classes of IBS are:

 Class I IBS-C (constipation)